LaunchCodeEducation/java-web-dev-curriculum/content/control-flow-and-collections/reading/arraylist/index.md

 originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: John Woolbright # to be set by the page reviewer
 reviewerGitHub: jwoolbright23 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Colin Brock # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: ColinBrock # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-11-27 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 To write an **ArrayList** version of the program, we will have to introduce